afiore/website/blog/2020-02-15-discarding-io.md

 ![xkcd haskell comic](/website/img/posts/xkcd-haskell.png)

-Suppose we are working on some simple CURD functionality and you have refactored your persistence code as follows:
+Suppose we are working on some simple CRUD functionality and you have refactored your persistence code as follows:
 ```scala mdoc:invisible
 import java.util.UUID